 “Reducing harm requires drinking levels to come down across the population and for normal patterns to be redefined.
 Advocacy for putting health first will need to be strong and persistent, and will need to include one of the loudest voices in our community, the doctors.
 This briefing paper provides a strong basis for that advocacy.”

-In Reducing Alcohol-related Harm, the NZMA made a number of recommendations that require a whole-of-government and a whole-of-community response.
+In Reducing Alcohol-related Harm, the NZMA makes a number of recommendations that require a whole-of-government and a whole-of-community response.